 IntuiLab’s website contains links to other sites.
 IntuiLab does not share its Users’ personal information with those websites and is not responsible for their privacy practices.

 IntuiLab may amend this privacy statement from time to time.
-In case that any substantial changes are made in such Privacy Statement, IntuiLab will make that information known to its Users by posting a notice on the Site.
+In case any substantial changes are made to this Privacy Statement, IntuiLab will make that information known to its Users by posting a notice on the Site.